Super Smash Bros. for Nintendo 3DS and Wii U: Reception

-Reception for the 3DS version was generally positive, according to review aggregator Metacritic.
+Reception for the 3DS version was generally positive, according to review aggregator website Metacritic.
 The game was praised for its large and diverse character roster, its improvements to game mechanics, and its variety of multiplayer options.
 Some criticisms include a lack of single-player modes and issues concerning the 3DS hardware, such as the size of characters on the smaller screen when zoomed out and latency issues during both local and online multiplayer.
 There were also reports of players damaging their 3DS Circle Pads while playing the game excessively.
 The 3DS version sold over a million copies in its first weekend on sale in Japan and had sold more than 3.22 million copies worldwide by the end of October 2014.

 The Wii U version received critical acclaim; critics praised its variety of gameplay modes and improvements upon features in the 3DS version.
-Daniel Bischoff of Game Revolution called it "the biggest leap forward Smashers have seen yet", praising the game for its graphics and "incredibly fast action".
+Daniel Bischoff of GameRevolution called it "the biggest leap forward Smashers have seen yet", praising the game for its graphics and "incredibly fast action".
 Daniel Starkey at GameSpot criticized the inconsistent performance of online multiplayer, but still called the game "incredible", noting, "With the Wii U release, Smash Bros. has fully realized its goals".
 Jose Otero from IGN praised the game for "appeal[ing] to the nostalgia of long-time Nintendo fans" while also being "accessible to new players".
 Thomas Schulenberg of Joystiq criticized occasional "matches plagued with stuttering frame rates" during online play and discussed his "indifference toward the Amiibo experience" but praised the game for its "abundance of goals to chase".